 As part of the on campus semester-long course, students will practice writing Learning Stories formative assessments.
 The final course assignment is a culminating Learning Stories project; at the end of the semester students will present their Learning Stories to their peers.
-This will take place at the end of the NZ study abroad trip and students will present the culminating Learning Stories to the larger CI community.
+This will take place at the end of the NZ study abroad trip and students will present the culminating Learning Learning.